- Parents Home

 Kids in diapers should be changed often.
-This prevents stool from having prolonged contact with the genital area, which can lead to bacteria moving up the urethra and into the bladder.
+If poop stays in the genital area for a long time, it can lead to bacteria moving up the urethra and into the bladder.

-Girls should wipe from front to back after using the toilet to reduce exposure of the urethra to UTI-causing bacteria in stool.
+Girls should wipe from front to back after using the toilet to reduce exposure of the urethra to UTI-causing bacteria in poop.

 Breathable cotton underwear is less likely to encourage bacterial growth near the urethra than nylon or other fabrics.